 Little did I expect to receive a call a year later from Talking Point, inviting my son to share about Mr. Lee Kuan Yew in a special episode to commemorate the first year of his death anniversary.
 Thankfully, my son agreed without any hesitation.

 Day of Filming:

 The producer and cameraman were very nice and reassuring with Krysh.
-They told him that they will ask him questions, and he just have to answer looking at the producer.
+They explained that they will ask him questions, and he answers while looking at the producer.

 I know he is our kid, but my husband and I were both impressed with the ease he spoke.
 We thought he did better than either of us at public speaking.
 His voice was clear and loud.
 At the last moment, the producer decided to interview me for the same episode as well.
 I was happy that I got to be a part of my son’s debut on TV.